 The VCW as a solution for KDMs

-- The VCW is a decision making framework which helps Key Decision Makers (KDMs) and people supporting them to find justified, well-supported and convincing solutions for their challenges in an effective and efficient manner.
+- The VCW is a decision making framework which helps Key Decision Makers (KDMs) and people supporting them to find in a fun way, justified, well-supported and convincing solutions for their challenges in an effective and efficient manner.

 - VCW’s effectiveness was proven to solve the challenges in the context of individuals, start-ups, NGOS, SMEs, large organizations and Fortune 500.
 For examples of previous applications of the VCW see section below.